KhioneusNevula/MagicUniversity/README.md

 * Happiness: Produced by various Thoughts.
 Generally decreases Unwillingness and Stress and things associated with this feeling tend to be prioritized.
 * Sadness: Produced by various Thoughts.
 Generally increases Unwillingness and things associated with this feeling get deprioritized.
 Also motivates Thoughts to end the sadness.
 * Fear: Produced by various Thoughts.
 Generally motivates Thoughts of fleeing and avoidance.
-* Guilt: Produced by various Thoughts
+* Guilt: Produced by various Thoughts.
+Generally increases varying emotions depending on personality traits, and motivates Thoughts of absolving guilt.
-* Anger: Produced by various Thoughts
+* Anger: Produced by various Thoughts.
+Generally motivates Thoughts of acting on the anger.
-* Frustration: Produced by various Thoughts
+* Frustration: Produced by various Thoughts.
+Generally motivates Thoughts of stopping actions and damaging existing works.
-* Confusion: Produced by various Thoughts
+* Confusion: Produced by various Thoughts.
+Generally motivates Thoughts trying to reconcile the confusion, and can motivate Thoughts that increase Stress
-* Stress: Produced by various Thoughts
+* Stress: Produced by various Thoughts.
+Causes Thoughts with positive emotions to have much of their emotional significance negated, and increases the effects of thoughts of negative emotions.
+Also motivates thoughts to decrease stress.
-* Distraction: Produced by various Thoughts
+* Distraction: Produced by various Thoughts.
+Causes Thoughts to get deleted randomly more often.
-* Unwillingness: Produced by various Thoughts
+* Unwillingness: Produced by various Thoughts.
+Causes actions to be less likely to be taken.
-* Shyness: Produced by various Thoughts
+* Shyness: Produced by various Thoughts.
+Mainly causes certain actions to play out differently.
-* Romance: Produced by various Thoughts
+* Romance: Produced by various Thoughts.
+Generally increases Happiness and motivates Thoughts about the romance
+* Attraction: Produced by various environmental stimuli.
+Generally motivates Thoughts about the attraction, and thoughts aimed toward acting on the attraction, as well as a general increase in Distraction.
 * Embarrassment: Produced by various Thoughts
 * Awkwardness: Produced by various Thoughts
 * Disgust: Produced by various Thoughts